 The Specification and Description Language has concepts for behaviour, data description and (particularly for larger systems) structuring.
 The basis of behaviour description is extended finite state machines communicating by messages.
 Data description is based on data types for values and objects.
 The basis for structuring is hierarchical decomposition and type hierarchies.
 A distinctive feature of the Specification and Description Language is the graphical representation.
 This Recommendation covers the main features of the language such as agent (block, process) type diagrams, agent diagrams for structures with channels, diagrams for extended finite state machines and the associated semantics for these basic features.
 The concrete grammar given is the graphical representation.
 The alternative textual programming representation is given in Recommendation ITU-T Z.106.
 The concrete grammar in this Recommendation gives a canonical syntax, which is extended in Recommendation ITU-T Z.103 to a syntax that is easier to use.
-The basic part of the language given in this Recommendation ITU-T Z.104 and for object-oriented data in ITU-T Z.107.
+The basic part of the language given in this Recommendation does not include the details of expressions, data definitions and action language, which is defined in Recommendation ITU-T Z.104 and for object-oriented data in ITU-T Z.107.
 The features of the language defined in Recommendation ITU-T Z.102 make the language more comprehensive.